-The First Nation State in Space Was Founded in October 2016
+Asgardia, First Nation State in Space Founded in October 2016

 I am Citizen Number 12,247 of the nation state Asgardia, a country founded in an announcement on October 10, 2016 as the first human space nation.
-A total of 100,000 individuals over age 18 will be accepted for citizenship and the sign ups are increasing exponentially.— Patty Inglish 10/12/2016
+By December 2017, we had 300,000 members.— Patty Inglish, citizen member of Asgardia

 The Japan-USA Coalition Has Competition

 The United States and Japan united to form an aerospace air force for the purpose of eliminating space junk from low-Earth orbit beginning around 2017 to 2019.
 Another goal is surely to provide surveillance and protection of the Earth as these two nations see fit and necessary.

 Originally established in December 1958. the United Nations has developed an interest in aerospace exploration and business since Autumn 2015, initiating new committees and partnerships and to address related possibilities.

 The UN Office for Outer Space Affairs (UNOOSA) promotes international cooperation for peaceful use and exploration of space, including aerospace space science and technologies for sustainable economic and social development.
 This applies to any member country of the United Nations.

 A major UN development is the announcement in October 2016 of Asgardia, the first nation state in space.
 Its initial purpose was declared as clearing space debris from low-Earth orbit and protecting our planet from asteroid collisions.
 Another purpose is to build a community that is self governing and which will draft its own laws.
 The sense I have is that the nation will be largely Libertarian in nature.